fewwwww/suningyao.com/README.md

 # Suning Yao's Portfolio Website
 `https://suningyao.com`
 `https://fewwwww.github.io/suningyao/`
-master is the old one, github pages serves fewwwww/portfolio
+master is the old one, github pages serves [fewwwww/portfolio](https://github.com/fewwwww/portfolio)
 #### Old one used template from Themewagon
-#### New portfolio originally created by https://github.com/dhruvkb/portfolio
+#### New portfolio originally created by @dhruvkbh